expo/expo/docs/pages/tutorial/platform-differences.md

 ## Step 2: Add platform-specific code

-React Native provides a `Platform` module that returns the currently running platform.
-With it, we can implement platform-specific code.
+React Native provides a `Platform` module that returns the platform on which the app is currently running.
+Using it, we can implement platform-specific code.

 Import the `Platform` module in **App.js**: